John6666cat/llama-cpp-python/README.md

 # 5. Use this list to build the chat_completion request
 res = llm.create_chat_completion(
     messages=[
-        {"role": "system", "content": "You are a AI assistant who perfectly describes images."},
+        {"role": "system", "content": "You are a highly accurate vision-language assistant.
+Provide detailed, precise, and well-structured image descriptions."},
         # The user's content is the list containing both images and text
         {"role": "user", "content": images_messages}
     ]